-Compared to those of June, TikTok achieved a 33 percent increase respectively.
+Compared to the DAU and MAU in June, TikTok achieved a 33 percent increase respectively.

-Zhang also confirmed a rapid growth of TikTok’s global version TikTok, which had breakthroughs in over 150 countries.
-It topped the App Store or Google Play list by downloads in Japan, Thailand, Indonesia, Germany, France and Russia several times, as People.cn reported.
+Zhang also confirmed a rapid growth of TikTok’s global version, which had breakthroughs in over 150 countries.
+It topped the App Store or Google Play list by downloads in Japan, Thailand, Indonesia, Germany, France, and Russia several times, as People.cn reported.

 “The increase of users means a higher demand of social responsibility on the company,” said Zhang on the 5th World Internet Conference’s panel about eradicating poverty and hunger.

-He promised that the company would use its platform and technologies, including artificial intelligence, to help targeted poverty alleviation as well as explore a new poverty relief model with mobile internet features.
+He promised that the company would use its platform and technologies, including artificial intelligence, to assist in poverty alleviation as well as explore a new poverty relief model with mobile internet features.